verdaux/BookNotes/Fact Machine/PoG China.md

 - [ ] 605-609 CE the Grand canal linked yellow to yangtze, world's longest man-made waterway
 - [ ] 1279 Kublai Khan , 1st foreigner to rule all of China.
 Emperor of Mongol (Yuan) dynasty
 - [ ] It would be 90 years before the Han took charge with the Ming Dynasty
+- [ ] In 18th century, china reached into parts of Burma and Indochina to the south.
+- [ ] 18th century, Xinjiang in the north-west was conquered, becoming China's biggest province.